tomfong/fyp-trackify-overview/README.md

 ## Introduction
 Hong Kong, similar to many cities in the world, is facing progressive population ageing that brings many challenges to our society.
 One of the generally recognized issues is the dementia, a brain disease commonly occurred in the aged group, hence the demand for anti-wandering of dementia people.
 There are some solutions like GPS tracking device to serve the purpose, though, they are not adequate to meet the need due to the following limitations:

-1. Short service time,
+1. Short service time due to short recharge cycle,
-2. High dependence on single data source, and
+2. High dependence on single data source (i.e. GPS), and
-3. Costly and inconvenient maintenance.
+3. Inconvenient maintenance and usage.

 Our project mainly develops a reliable dementia patients anti-wandering system, namely Trackify.
 It is a solution using a newly rising data sourcing model – mobile crowdsourcing to implement anti-wandering in which we outsource part of the localization task to our userbase.
-We build a fully functional system that involves a mobile app, a web portal, and a backend system with the use of iBeacon technology.
-Users can be served an anti-wandering service in approaches of higher capability to urban environments, more durable operations, and less inconvenience.
+We build a fully functional system that involves a mobile app, a web portal and a backend system with the use of iBeacon technology.

+By using Trackify, people can be served an anti-wandering service with higher capability to urban environments, more durable operations, and less inconvenience, meanwhile they can contribute to helping other caregivers by sensing the lost patients in the community.

 ## Methodology
 ![overview of anti-wandering solution](img/overview.png)